scala/scala3/docs/_docs/internals/specialized-traits.md

       i += 1
   sum
 ```
-The example has shown that it is possible to have code over possibly specialized collections that is both general and high performance.
+The example has shown that one can write code over possibly specialized collections that is both general and highly performant.
 But it does require a lot of hand-written boiler-plate.

 The boilerplate could be generated automatically by an optimization phase in the compiler.
-Essentially when compiling methods that take parameters whose type is a class
-that's annotated with `specializedBy`, we can do the path splitting automatically in an optimization step.
-The optimization would first analyze the body of the method to decide which path splitting strategy to use.
+Essentially, when compiling methods that take parameters whose type is a class annotated with `specializedBy`, we can do the path splitting automatically in an optimization step.
+The optimization would first analyze the body of the method to decide which path splitting strategy to apply.

-I believe the three tweaks I have outlined could overcome most of the performance penalties imposed by existing unspecialized class hierarchies like collections, making their performance comparable to languages that use global monomorphization.
+We believe the three tweaks we have outlined could overcome most of the performance penalties imposed by existing unspecialized class hierarchies like collections, making their performance comparable to languages that use global monomorphization.

+### Specializing Tuples

+The same optimizations can also avoid boxing for tuple elements, and with it extractor-based pattern matching.
+Scala 3 does not currently specialize tuples at all.
+Scala 2 specializes pairs but not tuples of higher arity.
+But it uses a scheme quite different from the one proposed here.

+Scala 2 pre-generates pair classes for all combinations of primitive types and Object.
+Each pair class inherits or implements access methods for all primitive types and Object.
+This allows to
+arrange it so that access always goes through a specialized method that does not involve boxing.
+No path splitting is needed to achieve that.
+On the other hand, the exponentially growing amount of code that needs to be generated restricts the scheme to pairs only.
+Also, specialization is not done for reference types, access to fields of (say) `String` type still need a cast from `Object` to `String`.

+We could adopt the Scala 2 specialization scheme for pairs.
+This is not hard, since no new classes need to be generated, we simply re-use the Scala 2 classes.
+Then the new specialization scheme would apply to tuples of higher arities.
+Or we forego Scala 2 specialization altogether and specialize all tuples with the new scheme.

+The situation with functions is a bit different.
+Here, Scala 2 specializes functions with up to two parameters, and Scala 3 re-uses these specializations.
+Going beyond that requires some adaptations since functions are not implemented as classes but as lambdas that are directly supported by the JVM.
+So Scala 3 specialization would have to be extended to the definition of these lambdas.

 ## Going Further: Hand-written Specializations